gabriel-dehan/TagExtractor/README.md

 Which will set a tag separator with a higher precedence than the one set through the global setter.
 Please be careful with the fact that if you have not set any tag separator through the global setter, you will need to pass it in every method call.

-To illustrate the higher precedence principle, here is an example :
+Here is an example to illustrate the higher precedence principle:
 ```ruby
 TagExtractor.tag_separator = '#'
 TagExtractor::StringExtractor.new('#tag1').extract